 Drinking and Driving

 Driving while intoxicated has been against the law in California since 1911, and the state has passed increasingly stringent measures over the years.
 Unfortunately, drivers continue to get behind the wheel after one too many and risk the lives of others.
 In fact, 28 people in the United States die in car accidents involving an alcohol-impaired driver every day, according to the CDC.
 With one death every 51 minutes, the annual cost of alcohol-related accidents exceeds $44 billion.
 Drinking impairs motor function, reaction times, and judgment capabilities.
-Behind the wheel, those impairments can lead to swerving, failure to follow traffic signals, loss of control, and an inability to properly brake and accelerate.
+Behind the wheel, those impairments can lead to swerving, failure to follow traffic signals, running red lights, failure to stop at stop signs, loss of control, and an inability to properly brake and accelerate.

 The impacts of drunk driving accidents often resound into the future, leaving accident victims incapable of leading normal lives.
 They account for some of the most serious injuries we see in our office.
 You can count on our firm to take action alongside criminal prosecutors to hold these criminals civilly liable for the accident and resulting injuries.

 Don’t wait to reach out to us if a drunk driver has impacted your life.
 We’re here to help you find answers, a sense of closure, and justice.